 Your Ongoing Projects List

 When you defined your short-term goals, which, if you recall, conveniently span exactly one year, you have assigned several parts of your vision to that period.
-Now it’s time to dissect each one of them into actual practical projects you will execute throughout the year.
+Now it’s time to dissect each of them into actual practical projects you will execute throughout the year.

-In addition to those, other things perhaps didn’t make it into your list of goals, because they are not directly related even though they represent a life necessity.
+In addition to those, other things perhaps didn’t make it into your list of goals because they are not directly related even though they represent a life necessity.

-Lastly, don’t forget that your trusted circle, including for example your spouse, must be on board with your plans, because they need a clear understanding of where you will channel your time and energy.
+Lastly, don’t forget that your trusted circle, including, for example, your spouse, must be on board with your plans because they need a clear understanding of where you will channel your time and energy.

 Your Recurring Tasks List

 Although recurring items usually have a monthly or a weekly cycle, it’s a good idea to plan them at the year level.
 Meaning, as you think about your year as a whole, you must imagine what things you need to do for your life to go on as intended.
-Note that these will not be your daily habits, but routine administrative activities that you must execute with a certain periodicity.
+Note that these will not be your daily habits but routine administrative activities that you must execute with a certain periodicity.